Talking to positive deviants – a validation of the framework

 The project partners searched for positive deviants and 20 potential candidates were interviewed.

 The findings of this study were reassuring, in that the framework was consistent with the practices of positive deviants.
 However, the study also discovered that the positive deviants had quite distinct mindsets.
 While we know the framework is consistent with the practices of positive deviants we do not know whether the majority of teaching staff, who do not share these mindsets, can be supported to act in the ways that positive deviants act.
-This was the subject of the fourth study .
+This was the subject of Study 4, which can be found here.